mohamedyahyawaseem/Data-analyst-data-scientist-at-globally/README.md

 - **Global Coverage**: Expand the dataset to include job data from multiple countries.
 - **Responsive Design**: Optimize the dashboard for mobile and tablet use.

-## Contribution Guidelines
-We welcome contributions to improve this project.
-If you have suggestions or would like to add new features, please follow these steps:
-1. Fork the repository.
-2. Create a new branch for your feature or bug fix:
     ```bash
     git checkout -b feature-name
     ```
 3. Commit your changes and push them to your fork.
 4. Submit a pull request with a detailed description of your changes.

-## License
-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify it as needed.

-## Acknowledgments
-- **Data Source**: [Credit your data source here.]
-- **Tools**: Acknowledgment for any libraries, tools, or resources used in this project.
-- **Inspiration**: Mention if any dashboards or projects inspired this work.

 ---
 Thank you for exploring this project!
 For any questions or feedback, feel free to reach out or open an issue on this repository.